oroinc/documentation/user/back-office/products/products/create-complex.rst

       "**Owner**","Limits the list of users who can manage the product."
       "**SKU**","Enter the product SKU number.
 The field is mandatory."
       "**Name**","Enter the name of the product.
 The field is mandatory."
-      "**Configurable Attributes**", "Define the configurable attributes that distinguish product variants by selecting the check boxes next to them.
+      "**Configurable Attributes**", "Define the configurable attributes that distinguish product variants by selecting the checkboxes next to them.

       .. note:: A configurable product should contain at least one configurable attribute of select or boolean type.